 Had the Team Advisor electronically sign the Mission Folder and verify the project start date?
-Completed and attached any Survey Approval Forms or IRB Approval Forms (see Competition Rules for details) to your Mission Folder?
-Completed the Mission Folder before the February 26, 2020 submission deadline?
+Completed the Team Advisor Project Checklist?
+Completed and attached the Risk Assessment Form and any IRB Approval Forms (see Competition Rules for details) to your Mission Folder?
+Completed the Mission Folder before the March 3, 2021 submission deadline?